dailymotion-oss/Prebid.js/modules/dailymotionBidAdapter.md

 * `tags` - Tags for the video, comma separated
 * `title` - Video title
 * `topics` - Main topics for the video, comma separated
+* `xid` - Dailymotion video identifier (only applicable if using the Dailymotion player) and allows better targeting

 # Integrating the adapter